 I use my phone to connect to CUMC email, does it need to be encrypted?

 If you send or receive messages or attachments containing confidential or sensitive data it must be encrypted.
 Phones and tablets that are configured for CUMC IT Exchange email are automatically enforced to use encryption and a passcode with auto-lock.
 We highly recommend encryption of all computers and devices used to access CUMC email due the possibility of receiving institutional email with confidential or sensitive data; legislation and sanctions can apply to any release of this information whether accidental or not.

 I host a departmental email server, am I going to have to go to the CUMC IT Exchange email server?

 Yes.
 An enterprise risk assessment was conducted during 2012 to determine if the risk associated to the organization running multiple email systems outweighed the costs associated to using a central system.
-Additionally, CUIT will be decommissioning CubMail and moving to LionMail (a GMAIL supported email solution) during the next year.
+Additionally, CUIT will be decommissioning CubMail and moving to LionMail (a GMAIL supported email solution).
 Unfortunately, Google will not sign the appropriate legal documents that would allow the medical center to use those services under HIPAA, and as such we cannot use it.
 Departmental Administrators were polled to determine if they supported centralizing email and 75% of the responding DAs agreed this was a good idea.

 Will the costs change for email services now that I'm being forced to use the central email server?